Artificial Neural Networks generated by Low Discrepancy Sequences

 \subsection{Normalization}

-Being able to use a constant value for weight initialization allows one to fulfill normalization constraints.
+Using a constant value for weight initialization allows one to fulfill normalization constraints.
 For example, knowing the number of edges incident to a neural unit, it is straightforward to determine the initial weight such that any selected $p$-norm of a set of weights will be one.
 Uniformly scaling the initial weights allows one to control the operator norm of the artificial neural network represented by paths \cite{InstantANNQuantization}.